Give us this day, May 16, our daily Elvis

 Bobby Ewing, played by actor Patrick Duffy, came back from the dead on CBS-TV’s “Dallas.”

-U2 started a three week run at No.1 on the US singles chart ‘With Or Without You’, the group’s first US No.1.
+U2 started a three week run at No.1 on the US singles chart ‘With Or Without You’, co-produced by Canada’s Daniel Lanois, the group’s first US No.1.
 The third track from their 1987 album The Joshua Tree the song was the group’s most successful single at the time.

 Sammy Davis Jr. died of throat cancer at the age of 64.
 Davis was a member of The Rat Pack, along with Dean Martin, Frank Sinatra, Peter Lawford and Joey Bishop and had several US Top 40 hits including “Something’s Gotta Give”, “Love Me or Leave Me”, “That Old Black Magic”, “The Candy Man” and his signature tune, “I’ve Gotta Be Me”.